craigsilver1337-ship-it/ZKavangard/docs/ZK_CRYPTOGRAPHIC_PROOF.md

 ## Conclusion

-This document provides **mathematical and empirical proof** that Chronos-Vanguard implements a **real, production-ready ZK-STARK system** with:
+This document provides **mathematical and empirical proof** that ZkVanguard implements a **real, production-ready ZK-STARK system** with:

 1. ✅ **Soundness**: Cannot forge proofs for false statements
 2. ✅ **Completeness**: Valid proofs always verify